maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 NOTE: For an even simpler solution checkout [Mobylette][Appendix 4] in the Appendices.

-### Usage
+### Usage: Mime Types

 Now that we have Mobvious set up, here is how we will use it.

 To begin we will add a bit of [Ryan Bates mobile solution][Ryan Bates] to our Mobvious implementation.
-Part of his solution creates a new mime type (:mobile), and uses a before_filter to test if an incoming request is mobile.
-If true, the before_filter sets the mime type to :mobile and only files named with the ".mobile.haml" extension are served to mobile requests.
+Part of his solution creates a new mime type, *:mobile*, and uses a *before_filter* to test if an incoming request is mobile.
+If true, the *before_filter* sets the mime type to *:mobile* and only files named with the "*.mobile.haml*" extension are served to mobile requests.

-To do this in our application in conjunction with Mobvious we add the following to application_controller.rb:
+To do this in our application in conjunction with Mobvious, we add the following *before_filter* and private method *prepare_for_mobile* to *application_controller.rb*:

     class ApplicationController < ActionController::Base
       protect_from_forgery